-It's important to know how to check MacBook battery health.
+Learning how to check MacBook battery health is essential to keeping your laptop in good shape.
 Apple MacBooks are designed to last years with regular use and proper maintenance.
 However, all laptop batteries have a limited lifespan and will eventually wear out and need replacing.
 A MacBook battery's health is easy to check.

 - The best MacBook deals right now